Checkout SDK

 • Customisable look and feel — text and background colours, fonts, images and corner radius can be adjusted to fit the look and feel of your page

-• “Learn more” modal for customer education
+• "Learn more" modal for consumer education and legal disclosures, always shown

 • Error and load state handling with fallback so checkout is never blocked